taazarel/Voheim/story/pcNotesH.md

 #htx #story
 ## The skyrates
 [[Skërlite]] is the main healer and can take quite a hit.
 Strange creature though.
-[[Mikalei]] the scholar of the group.
+[[Mika Mikalei Oberlin]] the scholar of the group.
 Very explorative and questionate.
 What a nightmare.
-[[Ouli]] is the bard.
+[[Ouli Ofishou]] is the bard.
 Has yet to do bard things.
 Hope it stays that way.
-[[Aesh]], a very straight-forward person.
+[[Aesheshours Rsauvveisouff]], a very straight-forward person.
 Not that this is a bad thing.
-[[Ækuf]], oh Ækuf.
+[[Ækuf Ekøjæfrångo]], oh Ækuf.
 Why are you still here? you only care for one person amongst this group. and that is the monster...
 & Some honorary members of the party:
 [[Luna]] is a very interesting person for this party.
 Bit of a rocky start to their relationship.